 We enjoy great fellowship, learn new skills, and are engaged in a modern day quilting bee.

-We have two adult badminton clubs that meet on Wednesday morning at 9 a.m. and Friday evening at 7 p.m.
+We have one adult badminton club that meets on Wednesday mornings at 9 a.m.
 We play for fun, fellowship and exercise.
-These clubs are open to all and we would welcome new members.
-Each member pays fifty cents to play each Wednesday, and $1.00 for the Friday evening group.
+This club is open to all and we would welcome new members.
+Each member pays fifty cents to play each Wednesday.
 These dues have allowed us to make ongoing donations to the church.
 We recently contributed $500.00, that helped to cover the cost of a second computer to be used in the office for accounting functions.

 There is also a youth badminton club that meets each Saturday morning, with an average attendance of about 12.
 The participants in this free group learn important skills about the game and about life while having fun and striving to reach their potential.
 For more information about this Saturday group, contact the co-ordinator, Barry Strike, at 416 261-3412.

 We wish to thank the church for allowing us to continue using the auditorium.